Life Saving Drugs Program for medicine sponsors

 • a template for new medicine applications.

-Sponsors submit their applications to the Life Saving Drugs Expert Panel (LSDPEP) secretariat.
+Sponsors should submit their applications to the LSDP Expert Panel (the panel) secretariat.

-The LSDPEP considers applications for listing on the LSDP and advises the Chief Medical Officer (CMO).
+The panel considers applications for listing on the LSDP and advises the Chief Medical Officer (CMO).

-The CMO makes a recommendation for or against subsidisation through the LSDP within 2 to 6 weeks of receiving the panel’s advice and the sponsor’s response.
+The CMO makes a recommendation for or against subsidisation through the LSDP.

-Sponsors receive verbal confirmation of the CMO’s recommendation, noting that the final decision is up to the Minister for Health.
-We post the outcome of each application on the LSDPEP page.
+Sponsors receive confirmation of the CMO’s recommendation, noting that the final decision is up to the Minister for Health and Aged Care.
+We post the outcome of each application on the outcomes of new medicine applications page.

-After the Minister agrees to list a medicine, the LSDP secretariat will work with the sponsor to:
+After the Minister agrees to list a medicine, the panel secretariat will work with the sponsor to:

 • enter into a Deed of Agreement

-• develop application and treatment guidelines based on the advice of the LSDPEP.
+• develop application and treatment guidelines based on the advice of the panel.

 Pricing